HKJPN/MD-WORKS-PROVENANCE/README.md

 > **What writing process was actually recorded before this document was submitted?**

-MD//WORKS Provenance focuses on that missing layer.
+MD//WORKS PROVENANCE focuses on that missing layer.

 It does not claim to prove who physically typed every sentence.
 It does not try to classify prose as human or AI.
 Instead, it preserves a structured process record and makes later modification detectable.